-"What kinds of results can I expect in six months?"
+"What kinds of weight loss results can I expect in six months?"

 I was asked this by a brand new client the other day.
-It's a difficult question to answer, which he acknowledged, but it is a fair one.
-After all, that is why people sign up--to change something about their body, so good on him for being inquisitive.
+It's a difficult question to answer, but it is a fair one.
+After all, that is why people sign up at the gym--to change something about their body, so good on him for being inquisitive.

 Obviously, it depends.